paulwrubel/stroll/README.md

 Forks in the path will change directions conditionally.
 You can fork left or fork right, with `l` or `r` respectively.
 A fork in the road will turn in the direction indicated *unless the current notebook page's value is exactly 0.*

-The following stroll will print the first input character 10 times.
+The following stroll will print the first character in the argument 10 times.
 ```
 #--------------#
 |              |